serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 ---
-title: "How to Create a Dynamic Site with Serverless Components"
+title: "How to Create a Dynamic Site with Pre-built Serverless Components"
-description: "A step by step tutorial that guides you through creating a dynamic website with Serverless Components"
+description: "A step-by-step tutorial that guides you through creating a dynamic website with pre-built Serverless Components."
-date: 2018-05-22
+date: 2018-05-31
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/serverless-components-thumb.png
 authors: